 This project investigates the potential of Machine Learning (ML) based BP estimation from pulse arrival time (PAT), which is a feature derived from optical photoplethysmography (PPG) signals, computed for each heartbeat.
-The estimation of BP from PAT is a difficult and uncertain process, and an essential part of the investigation is to understand the relationship between the two signals, in terms of stationarity analysis and how to correctly perform the preprocessing of the data.
+The estimation of BP from PAT is a difficult and uncertain process, because… In part II, an essential part of the investigation is to understand the relationship between the two signals, in terms of stationarity analysis and how to correctly perform the preprocessing of the data.
 Further, the project explores how to fit machine learning (ML) model to the data and perform cross-validation, regarding the fact that we are dealing with time series.
-The performance of prediction by the different models are done with the use of root mean square (RMSE) and R^2 as statistical metrics.
+In part III, the performance of prediction by the different models are evaluated with the root mean square (RMSE) and R^2 as statistical metrics.
 Further, investigation on deep learning models is also done, both with a neural network taking time into account and not.
 To be cont/improved.
 Finishing sentence of final goal / recommondations/findings

 Description of the dataset

-The data set used in this project is of one subject performing several different activities determined by a protocol given by the CEA researchers.
+The data set used in this project was collected with one subject performing several physical activities in the context of a clinical trial organized by CEA researchers.
 The protocol is detailed in the following section.

 The dataset is an excel file with 8 columns corresponding to the different metrics measured for the subject.
 There are 2342 rows, where each row corresponds to an acquisition point, or in other words, one row for each heartbeat of the subject.

 The columns are the following :